o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

         ├── service
         └── yarn.lock

 Sentitomo is divided into two parts, client and server.
-The main entry point of the application lies in the server directory which then is starting up the server and serving files form the build directory of the client.
+The main entry point of the application (`/server/server.js`) lies in the server directory which is starting up the node  server process and serving files form the build directory of the client.
 Before we have a deeper look into the different directories we first introduce you the installation process of Sentitomo.

 ### Installation